andrewcooke/choochoo/docs/cda.md

 # Measuring Power and CdA

-When you're cycling your energy is general spent either climbing hills or pushing air out of the way - those are the two big "sinks" of energy.
+When you're cycling your energy is spent either climbing hills or pushing air out of the way - those are the two main "sinks" of energy.

-To estimate power we need to estimate these.
-The first - climbing hills - is easy [given elevation data](elevation).
+The first - climbing hills - is easy to calculate [given elevation data](elevation).
 The second depends on your speed (squared), the cross-section area you present (`A`), and a constant (`Cd`).
 The area and constant together are known as `CdA`.

+Here I measure `CdA` and use it, together with the elevation data, to estimate power output.

 * [Previous Work](#previous-work)
 * [A Statistical Approach to CdA](#a-statistical-approach-to-cda)